StoneShark/MancalaGames/README.md

 ## Code Overview ##
 I’ve read that code is more testable if it is organized in a complex network of simple objects instead of a small set of complex objects.
 The evolution of Mancala Games has embraced the complex network of simple objects concept; possibly, it’s gone too far.

 Game play is broken up into small steps and each step is implemented as a decorator chain of operations.
 Each decorator chain is created when the game class is initialized, minimizing the number of flags that need to be checked during game play[^2].
-All steps are controlled by game rules:
+All steps are controlled by game parameters:

 * New Game - initializes a game or round